daxxded/Nadiya/README.md

 4. **Night – Mom**: branching conversation that stitches scripted beats with local AI (or fallbacks) before sliding into the sleep summary screen.
 5. **Sleep Transition**: fade overlay that tallies the day's events, applies balancing hooks from JSON, and resets the loop.

 Player stats (mood, hunger, energy, German skill, and relationships) update in real time and influence modifiers on actions.
-Segment transitions now display summaries and can skip ahead if the player is exhausted or spirals mood too low.
+Segment transitions now display summaries with fade effects, can skip ahead if the player is exhausted or spirals mood too low, and the HUD shows a live clock plus segment progress.

 ## Configuration & Data